Timeline of Events in the Struggle for Freedom of Expression in Vietnam

 May 17, 2001: Father Nguyen Van Ly was arrested again after giving testimony to the US about freedom of religion in Vietnam.

-October 19, 2001: Father Nguyen Van Ly was sentenced to 15 years in prison and five years of house arrest.
+October 19, 2001: Father Nguyen Van Ly was sentenced to 15 years in prison and five years of house arrest at trial.

 March 17, 2003: Nguyen Dan Que was arrested again.